akshayb9/akshayb9/README.md

 Hello!
-I'm Akshay Nair, an aspiring Data professional.
+I'm Akshay Barapatre, an aspiring Data professional.
 A Masters graduate from UIC with major in Business Analytics and a Bachelors in Computer Science from Savitribai Phule Pune University.

 Driven by a fascination for the synergy between business acumen and data science, I leverage analytical insights to aide informed strategic decisions and drive innovation in the dynamic landscape of business analytics.
 Interested in roles like: